 Bundy’s first escape occurred because police allowed him to “research his case” next to a two-story window.
 Furthermore, they didn’t even keep him in plain sight.
 This gave Bundy the opportunity to jump out of the window and run towards Aspen Mountain.

-If there is one thing I will give Bundy, it’s that his second escape was far better planned.
+If there is one thing we will give Bundy, it’s that his second escape was far better planned.
 He acquired a floor plan of the jail and a hacksaw, which allowed him to carve out a crawl space in his cell at night.
-He then carried out practice runs until the Christmas period, when there was less staff and prisoners around.
+He then carried out practice runs until the Christmas period, when there were fewer staff and prisoners around.

-Although this escape plan was much better, it could have also been easily prevented.
+Although this escape plan was much better, the authorities could have easily prevented it.

-Once again, police ineptitude had given Bundy a lifeline.
+Once again, ineptitude had given Bundy a lifeline.

 Bundy shouldn’t have attempted to escape.